Creating AI Agents

 Memory storage is suitable for testing and debugging stages, providing quick verification without relying on databases.
 Once the Jit node restarts, session context information in memory storage will be lost, so it is not recommended for production environments.

-Developers can select Memory Storage from the Basic Configuration - Runtime State Storage dropdown list in the Agent visual editor and click Save.
+Developers can select memory from the Basic Configuration - Runtime state storage dropdown list in the Agent visual editor and click Save.

 Database storage is suitable for production environments and can persistently save the Agent's runtime state.
 Even if the Jit node restarts, session context information will not be lost.
 In cluster mode, session context information in database storage can also be shared by multiple Jit nodes.